Counting quadrant walks via Tutte's invariant method: Extensions and obstructions: uniform algebraicity proofs

 and the functional equation reads \beq K(x,y)Q(x,y)=R(x)+S(y)-xy, \eeq with $R(x)=txQ(x,0)=S(x)$.
 The invariants and decoupling functions can be taken as

 and

 The fact that we can take $I=J$ and $F=G$ comes from the $x/y$-symmetry of the model.

 How does the method presented so far work?
-First, for $x=t+(u+\bu)t^{5/2}$, both $Y_0$ and $Y_1$ can be substituted for $y$ in the functional equation, yielding \beq S(Y_0)-xY_0=S(Y_1)-xY_1. \eeq Then, the decoupling function allows us to rewrite this as \beq S(Y_0)-G(Y_0)= S(Y_1)-G(Y_1). \eeq The invariant $J$ satisfies the same equation as $S-G$:
+First, when $x$ is taken to be $t+(u+\bu)t^{5/2}$, both $Y_0$ and $Y_1$ can be substituted for $y$ in the functional equation, yielding \beq S(Y_0)-xY_0=S(Y_1)-xY_1. \eeq Then, the decoupling function allows us to rewrite this as \beq S(Y_0)-G(Y_0)= S(Y_1)-G(Y_1). \eeq The invariant $J$ satisfies the same equation as $S-G$:

-We now form a third series $A$ satisfying this equation, but having no pole at $y=0$ (nor $t=0$): \beq A(y):=t^2\big(S(y)-G(y)\big)^2-tJ(y). \eeq By the invariant lemma (Lemma~\ref{lem:inv}), $A(y)$ must be independent of $y$.
+We now form a third series $A(y)$ satisfying this equation, but having no pole at $y=0$ (nor $t=0$): \beq A(y):=t^2\big(S(y)-G(y)\big)^2-tJ(y). \eeq By the invariant lemma (Lemma~\ref{lem:inv}), $A(y)$ must be independent of $y$.

-We now give a specialization-free version of this argument.
+We now give a substitution-free version of this argument.
 What plays the role of~\eqref{S-diff} is simply the functional equation~\eqref{eq-Kreweras}.
 The decoupling property stems from

 and allows us to rewrite the functional equation as

 This is the counterpart of~\eqref{SG}.
 We multiply this equation by $\big(S(x)-G(x) \big) - \big( S(y)-G(y) \big)$, which gives: